 After my adventures on Broad Peak in 2011, I decided that I needed a break from the Karakoram.
 For my next climb, I wanted to go back to Nepal.
 My preferred choice was Manaslu, a giant of 8163 meter.
 This mountain is becoming increasingly popular as a “first 8000-er”, especially since Cho Oyu has become less accessible due to political reasons.
-I called my project the Opteon expedition 2012.

 I always outsource the logistical and administrative preparations to a specialized organization.
 That allows me to focus on my strengths: the physical preparation, the funding, the climbing itself and the inspiration of others with my experiences.
 For Manaslu I decided to work with Himalayan Experience.

 At the end of August, I took the airplane to Kathmandu where I met the staff and the other members of this expedition.
 The team was pretty oriental with six Japanese and three New-Zealanders.
 There were also one German, one American and – obviously – one Belgian.